packbackbooks/engineering-docs/careers/senior-manager.md

 # Senior Manager Path

 The senior manager path focuses on team and organizational leadership.
+It is a continuation of the [managing engineer path](managing-engineer.md).

 Regardless of the level, all managers are fundamentally measured by whether their team(s):